michel2323/structjump-demo/README.md

 # StructJuMP Demo

-This repository contains a demo of the [StructJuMP](https://github.com/Argonne-National-Laboratory/StructJuMP.jl) algebraic modeling package for two-stage stochastic optimization.
-It goes over three examples.
-The first one is a general introduction on how to use StructJuMP while the last two use cases are AC optimal power flow (ACOPF) and security constrained ACOPF (SCOPF).
+This repository contains a demo of [StructJuMP](https://github.com/Argonne-National-Laboratory/StructJuMP.jl) an algebraic modeling package for two-stage stochastic optimization.
+It goes over two examples.
+The first one is a general introduction on how to use StructJuMP while the last two use cases are AC optimal power flow (ACOPF) (and later security constrained ACOPF (SCOPF)).

 ## Requirements